-2 These entities will replace the department's current substance abuse and mental health contracts, thereby reducing the overall number of department contracts.
+2 These entities will replace the current DCF substance abuse and mental health contracts, thereby reducing the overall number of DCF contracts.

 11 Source: OPPAGA analysis of State Contract Management System database and interviews with agency staff.
-OPPAGA Substance Abuse and Mental Health Contracting, September 28, 2011, p.
+OPPAGA, Substance Abuse and Mental Health Contracting, September 28, 2011, p.
 2 (copy on file with Government Efficiency Task Force staff).

-12 The Florida Accounting and Information Resource (FLAIR) System included the tax status for 262 of the vendors in this study.
+12 The Florida Accounting and Information Resource (FLAIR) subsystem included the tax status for 262 of the vendors in this study.
 Of these, 178 (68%) have a status of not-for-profit.
-Id at p 3.
-Id at p.
+Id. at p.
 3.

 14 Source: OPPAGA analysis of State Contract Management System database and agency data.
-Id at p.
-3.
+Id.

-Competitively procured substance abuse and mental health contracts account for 52% of \$1.27 billion.
 Section 287.057, F.S., provides that unless otherwise authorized by law, all contracts for the purchase of commodities or contractual services in excess of \$35,000 shall be awarded by competitive procurement.
-The dollar value of the contracts held in Fiscal Year 2010-11 that were competitively procured was \$668 million, or 52% of the \$1.27 billion worth of contracts identified in the State Contract Management System.
+The dollar value of the substance abuse and mental health contracts held in FY 2010-11 that were competitively procured was \$668 million, or 52% of the \$1.27 billion worth of contracts identified in the State Contract Management System.
 State agencies made most of these competitive procurements through methods such as requests for proposals.

 Florida law also provides specific exemptions from competitive procurement, including a "health services exemption."
 The health services exemption is designated for commodities or contractual services for health services involving examination, diagnosis, treatment, prevention, medical consultation, or administration.
-In Fiscal Year 2010-11, 24% of all substance abuse and mental health contracts were executed under the health services exemption.
-The dollar value of the contracts held in Fiscal Year 2010-11 that were executed under the health services exemption was \$315 million.
+In FY 2010-11, 24% of all substance abuse and mental health contracts were executed under the health services exemption.
+The dollar value of the contracts held in FY 2010-11 that were executed under the health services exemption was \$315 million.
 A variety of procurement methods are used for mental health and substance abuse (see Exhibit 4).